greenelab/ccc-manuscript/manuscript.md

 We found that $k_{\mathrm{max}}=10$ (the default value) approximates well the coefficient values for different types of patterns [@doi:10.1093/bioinformatics/bty899] while balancing computing time and always keeping a close-to-zero value for random data, which is guaranteed by the adjusted-for-chance property of ARI [@Vinh2010].

-The following sections compare the coefficients on real gene expression data and highlight some complex and potentially interesting relationships that only Clustermatch detects.
+The following sections compare the coefficients on real gene expression data and highlight some complex and biologically interesting relationships that only Clustermatch detects.

 ### Clustermatch detects linear and nonlinear patterns in human transcriptomic data

+We used gene expression data from GTEx v8 across different tissues.
+We selected the top 5,000 genes with the largest variance for our initial analyses on whole blood and then computed the pairwise correlation matrix using Pearson, Spearman and Clustermatch (see Methods).

 ![
 **Distribution of coefficient values on gene expression (GTEx v8, whole blood).**